viktor-kindrat/nodemailer/README.md

 - Create text file `.env` in extracted folder and fill it like this

 ```
-S_MAIL = "your-email-here"
+S_MAIL = "Your email here"
-S_PASS = "your-email-account-password-here"
+S_PASS = "Your password here"
-S_MESSAGE = "Message that you want to share"
-S_HTML = "HTML of this message"
-S_MAILTHEME = "Theme of the letter"
-S_SERVICENAME = "Name that will be displayed"
-S_HOST = "SMPT host name"
+S_HOST = "SMPT hosting server adress"
-S_PORT = "Port of your mail host service"
+S_PORT = "Port to SMPT hosting server"
 ```
+P.S. for Gmail SMPT server is `smtp.gmail.com`, port is `587`.
+You can get it from your mail service provider

 - Install required modules useing command on terminal
 ```